 Brewster’s output was relatively slow throughout the fifties and sixties.
 During this period, she worked as a librarian at a number of libraries throughout Canada and the United States, including the New Brunswick Legislative Library, and took a brief break to teach English at the University of Victoria from 1960-1961.
 It was not until she began teaching at the University of Saskatchewan (which spanned from 1972 until her retirement in 1990) that her literary output began to increase.
 In the late seventies she began writing prose fiction, starting with two novels—The Sisters (1974) and Junction (1982)—and a book of short stories entitled It’s Easy to Fall on the Ice (1977).
 She continued writing both poetry and short stories, reaching her greatest productivity in the 1980s with nine books published that decade.

 It was at this point that Brewster’s writing began to garner mainstream critical acclaim.
-She received an honorary doctorate from the University of New Brunswick in 1982 and a Lifetime Achievement Award for Excellence in the Arts in 1985, the same year her poetry collection Footnotes to the Book of Job was shortlisted for the Governor General’s Literary Award.
+She received an honorary doctorate from the University of New Brunswick in 1982 and a Lifetime Achievement Award for Excellence in the Arts in 1985.
+In 1996, her poetry collection Footnotes to the Book of Job was shortlisted for the Governor General’s Literary Award.
 In 2001 she was inducted into the Order of Canada.

 Meditations on place and tradition are a common concern in her work, as can be seen in the iconic first lines of her poem “Where I Come From”: “People are made of places.
 They carry with them / hints of jungles or mountains, a tropic grace / or the cool eyes of sea gazers.”
 Correspondingly, a great many of her poems (particularly her earlier work) explore the subjects of memory and personal reflection, aligning her loosely with writers such as fellow New Brunswick poet Alden Nowlan.
 In an article on Brewster’s early writing, Desmond Pacey divided it into three main categories.
 The first he calls poems of memory; the second, poems of feeling, which are characterized by a “sense of loneliness, sadness, restlessness, or self-doubt” (Pacey 65); and the third, poems of religion or, more broadly, philosophy.
 Pacey does, however, list examples that do not fit these constructs, and he readily admits that his is only a rough catalogue of Brewster’s writing that does not take into account some of the more tangential aspects of her long and productive career as a writer.
 One such example would be the presence of gothic elements in Brewster’s work.
 While typically understated, these elements do offer a different dimension to some poems than readers of her work might expect.